Addrita/hello-world/README.md

 Hi People!
-I am a new bee and i am just learning. i love my mother more than anything in the world.
+I am a new bee and i am just learning. i love my mother more than anyone in the world.